Way to Go

 For the last 130 years, two nearby valleys proved to have ideal conditions for making wine: the Russian River Valley for pinot noir and chardonnay, and the Alexander Valley for cabernet and merlot.
 However, while grapes most often steal the show in this region, they aren’t the only thing harvested in the valley.

 Montage Healdsburg, set on 258 verdant acres abundant with California oaks, eucalyptus trees, and vineyards, is pioneering new opportunities for guests to harvest on land and along the Pacific coastline.
-Recently, the hotel partnered with Stephanie Jarvis of Pacific Truffle Growers, who guides guests in foraging for truffles in an orchard of hazelnut trees (they tend to sprout near the tree roots).
-And, yes, whoever finds one gets free shavings on their pasta at dinner.
+Guests are invited to forage for honey with the local apiarist behind Sonoma County Bee Company to learn about bee migration and taste honey directly from the hives.
 Guests can also venture to the Sonoma coast (less than an hour away) with Strong Arm Farm to learn how to pick edible seaweed directly from the ocean, which is abundant with over 640 edible native species.
+Recently, the hotel also partnered with Stephanie Jarvis of Pacific Truffle Growers to oversee the hotel's onsite hazelnut orchard, with hopes of future foraging excursions alongside their truffle-hunting canine ambassador, Beau, to forage for truffles (they tend to sprout near the tree roots) and bring them back to the chefs for generous pasta shavings at that night's dinner.

 The rest of this article is for subscribers.
 Sign up for our newsletter, Way to Go, for your all-access pass.